 Please try to make any medical and dental appointments, as far as possible, for holidays or after school.

 Where poor attendance is emerging we will ask for medical evidence as to why the child is unable to attend school.
 The school will decide whether to authorise or unauthorise the absence.

 PLEASE NOTE: The Government categorises students whose attendance has fallen below 90% as ‘Persistent Absentees’

 Punctuality is very important and we are often asked to comment on this when writing references for employment and further education courses.
 We find when students arrive promptly they are able to have a calm and settled start to their day.

-We will record the names of students who arrive after the 8.30am bell and those who are late on three or more occasions in a half term will receive the following sanctions:
+We will record the names of students who arrive after the 8.30am bell as per amended policy.

 If students are late for reasons such as medical/dental appointments they will be marked with an ‘L’ code, which is counted as late but present, with a comment noted.
 This will allow students to maintain their 100% attendance record.